gifi71/amazur-devops-test/README.md

 # Build and start the service
 cd deploy/
+# for prod (latest image from GHCR)
-docker compose up --build
+docker compose up -d
-# or for dev
+# or build from Dockerfile for dev
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build

 # Health check